 At present, the Australian Bureau of Statistics estimates the housing market consists of 9 million homes.
 Typically, every month around 20,000 new dwellings receive approval.
 The total value of mortgages written in July 2017 was $20.2 billion, this amount increased to $22.1 billion in August.
 On average, the size of the typical Australian mortgage is $369,600.

-So, how do home loan trends effect this market?
+So, how do home loan trends affect this market?
 Let’s find out now.

 According to economists, Australian interest rates are likely to go up over the next 2-years and return to 7% levels.
 If this is the case, then the Reserve will increase the cash rate from 1.5% to around 3.5% – that’s eight 0.25 basis point rises over the next 24-months.

 Now while this sounds daunting, economists also suggest these rate rises will be strategic and closely watched.
 They also propose the Reserve Bank moves will start out quarterly, with economic impact recorded before making another move.

 Factors that will influence the Reserve include economic strength, weakening household spending, increased Australian dollar value, and decreasing employment growth.
 If these factors present themselves, then rate rises could stall until the economy stabilises.

 With Australia now having elevated levels of household debt, economists say homeowners need to prepare themselves now for rate rises.
 For instance, a rate rise of 2% will add an extra $490 to the monthly repayment of an average $371,000 mortgage.
 This increase may be a struggle for already financially stretched households to meet.